Britosl1/status-dashboard/README.md

 - **UI** — shadcn/ui + Radix on **Tailwind CSS v4**; shared primitives in `src/components/ui`, app shell in `src/components/common`.

 ## Improvements
--Use Jest for testing
+- Use Jest for testing
--Implement pagination for Status (if it returns more data) -Improve layout overall
+- Implement pagination for Status (if it returns more data)
+- Improve layout overall
--Add navigation
+- Add navigation